Airtasker: Bidding process

 The Airtasker process begins when a user posts a job they need completed, setting a suggested payment as well as any details needed to make a decision.
-Other users can post their interest in completing the task along with their own suggestion on the payment amount.
-The user who posted the task can make a decision on whom to award the task based on the applicant's profile, task history and ratings.
+Other users can post their interest in completing the task along with their own suggestions on the payment amount.
+The user who posted the task can make a decision on who to award the task to based on the applicant's profile, task history and ratings.
 Once this decision is made, the Airtasker platform allows private communication and payment to be made between the parties.
-It is free for users and applicants to join Airtasker but once a task is successfully completed and paid all taskers must face a 22% service fee with GST settlement unless they make over $1000 when they face a 20% reduction instead.
-This is the deduction for a silver tiered Tasker but there are also gold and platinum tiered Taskers and they face an 18% and 15% task deduction respectively for their services for the community.
+It is free for users and applicants to join Airtasker but once a task is successfully completed and paid, all taskers must face a 22% service fee with GST settlement unless they make over $1000, in which case they face a 20% reduction instead.
+This is the deduction for a silver tiered Tasker, but there are also gold and platinum tiered Taskers, and they face an 18% and 15% task deduction respectively for their services for the community.

-Airtasker has obtained insurance cover via CGU that provides up to $10 million covers to protect Taskers on the Airtasker marketplace for their liability to third parties, for personal injury or property damage when performing a task.
+Airtasker has obtained insurance cover via CGU that provides up to $10 million in coverage to protect Taskers on the Airtasker marketplace for their liability to third parties, for personal injury or property damage when performing a task.